David-Ro/simplyvitahlth/README.txt

+Simplyvitahlth is one of three pieces that work together in one-way flows (like in a money circle).
+The hashed components here are de-identified.
+Identity is retrievable outside this blockchain.

 Service providers to work together to manage the shareable information of their people.
+The use of blockchain technology enables providers to view authenticated non-repudiable records simultaneously across all teams of providers.

-Data / metadata reveals trends that impact our insurability and hirability.
-So, sharing requires strong de-identification and one-way checks.
-More technically expressed: it is necessary to ensure that the right care pathway is followed in the right order by the right providers.
-Our platform allows providers to easily share CCD-level files with their teams, which in turn allows higher-order access to administrators and coordinators.
+Caveat: data / metadata reveal trends, that impact our insurability, hirability, and security (safety).
+So sharing requires strong de-identification and one-way checks.
+The right care pathway must follow in the right order by the right providers.
+Momre about this, later.

-The use of blockchain technology enables providers to view authenticated non-repudiable records at the same time regardless of team affiliation.

-Payors can audit with real time access, and can dig into event history data to identify root causes where results deviate significantly from averages.
+Simplyvitahlth allows providers to share CCD-level files, and allow higher-order access to administrators and coordinators.
+Also, authorized payors can audit with real time access, and can dig into event history data to identify root causes where results deviate significantly from averages.

 Instructions for this fork.